i-am-bee/acp-typescript-sdk/CONTRIBUTING.md

-# Contributing to MCP TypeScript SDK
+# Contributing to ACP TypeScript SDK

-We welcome contributions to the Model Context Protocol TypeScript SDK!
+We welcome contributions to the Agent Communication Protocol TypeScript SDK!
 This document outlines the process for contributing to the project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/typescript-sdk.git`
+2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/acp-typescript-sdk.git`
 3. Install dependencies: `npm install`
 4. Build the project: `npm run build`
 5. Run tests: `npm test`